ShadowTheHedgehogHacking/ShadowRando/README.md

 Each model must be placed in its own folder, keeping the original file names (P1 models are `shadow.one`, P2 models are `shadow2py.one`).
 P1 and P2 models made as a set should be placed in the same folder, but can be selected independently of each other.

 ### Extraction of Game
-1. Get the latest release or dev Dolphin - [5.0-21088 or newer recommended](https://dolphin-emu.org/download/)
+1. Get the latest release or dev Dolphin - [Dolphin 2407 or newer recommended](https://dolphin-emu.org/download/)
 2. (Optional: only do this step if you want to keep config separate) Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
 3. Open Dolphin